amr-abdelfattah/Micro-communication-Pattern/README.md

 # Clone this repository
 $ git clone https://github.com/ihuaylupo/manning-smia

-# Go into the repository, by changing to the directory where you have downloaded the
+# Go into the repository, by changing to the directory where you have downloaded it
-# chapter 8 source code and select whether you want the initial or final configuration
-$ cd chapter8
+$ cd [Project main folder]

-# To build the code examples for Chapter 8 as a docker image, open a command-line
+# To build the code as a docker image, open a command-line
 # window and execute the following command:
 $ mvn clean package dockerfile:build

 # Now we are going to use docker-compose to start the actual image.
-To start the docker image, stay in the directory containing  your chapter 8 source code and  Run the following command:
+To start the docker image, stay in the directory containing the source code and Run the following command:
 $ docker-compose -f docker/docker-compose.yml up
 ```